From Formal to Fabulous!Repurposed China Cabinet Makeover

 Painting the China cabinet base

-There is a pretty trend going on right now with painted furniture and that’s the color blue.
-I loved the idea of painting this piece a dark color which would make a nice contrast to the light wood buffet top.
-I chose to use Fusion Mineral paint in Midnight Blue for this project.
+There is a trend going on right now with painted furniture, and that’s the color blue.
+I loved the idea of painting this piece a dark color, which would make a nice contrast to the light wood buffet top.
+I chose to use Fusion Mineral Paint in Midnight Blue for this project.
 It matched my wallpaper perfectly!

-- Lightly sand entire piece, this will give the paint a way to adhere to the surface by sanding down any gloss.
+• Lightly sand the entire piece; this will give the paint a way to adhere to the surface by sanding down any gloss.

-- An alternative is using a deglosser.
-I have used both, but going to sand this specific project so that I can go over the wood filler areas and make it all even.
+• An alternative is using a deglosser.
+I have used both, however, on this project I will sand this specific project so that I can go over the wood filler areas and make it all even.

 Adding legs to my cabinet

-Because this piece had a large china cabinet on top it sat on the floor without legs.
-Now that I removed this china cabinet top I wanted to add some additional height.
-The cabinet base on its own is 30″, so I bought 3 inch Sofa Legs Wood Furniture Legs Pack of 4 Pyramid Couch Legs, so the total finished height will be 34″.
+Because this piece had a large china cabinet on top, it sat on the floor without legs.
+Now that I have removed the china cabinet top, I wanted to add some additional height.
+The cabinet, base on its own, is 30″, so I bought 3-inch Sofa Legs Wood Furniture Legs Pack of 4 Pyramid Couch Legs, so the total finished height will be 34″.

 How I attached the legs: